Close Menu

 A person with dementia may also display other changes in their short-term memory, such as:

 Many of us experience these types of memory issues.
 However, you should be concerned if you experience these impairments on an ongoing basis.
-If you have memory problems from traumatic brain injury, then you need to read about IQ issues and disability benefits.
+If you have memory problems from traumatic brain injury, then you can learn about IQ issues and SSD benefits.

 DIFFICULTY FINDING WORDS

-Another early symptom of dementia is difficulty with communicating thoughts.
-If you have dementia, then you may have a hard time explaining something or finding the right words to express yourself.
+Another early symptom of dementia is difficulty with communication.
+If you have dementia, then you may have a hard time when you comminicate.
+Or, you may not be able to find the right words to express yourself.
 Your friends or family may tell you that you stop in the middle of a sentence and don’t know how to continue.
 You may also find yourself doing this.
 Symptoms like this also occur if you have a Traumatic Brain Injury.
-Read more about Traumatic Brain Injury symptoms here.
+Learn about Traumatic Brain Injury symptoms.

 CHANGES IN MOOD

 A change in mood is also common with dementia.
 If you have dementia, then it may not be easy for your to recognize your mood changes.
 However, other people, like your family or friends, may tell you that your mood is abnormal for you.
 Depression, for instance, is common in the early stages of dementia.
-Find out more about the symptoms of Depression here.
+Find out about the symptoms of Depression.

 UNUSUAL CONFUSION